What is Liquidity Premium?

 This theory of Liquidity Premium shares the point that investors prefer short-term debt instruments as they can be quickly sold over a shorter period of time, and this would also mean lesser risks like default risk, price change risk, etc. to be borne by the investor.
 Below are some examples of the same.

 There are investments done in two government bonds – Bond A and Bond B. The below graph is depicting the effect of the maturity period or the duration an investment is held in terms of a number of years.

-The above example is perfectly suited to explain the rising yield curve which supports the liquidity premium theory.
-The same stands true in case of the U.S. government which is paying progressively higher rates to its investors for their investments in debt instruments with longer to much-longer maturities.
+The above example is perfectly suited to explain the rising yield curve, which supports the liquidity premium theory.
+The same stands true in the case of the U.S. government, which is paying progressively higher rates to its investors for their investments in debt instruments with longer to much-longer maturities.

-Liquidity Premium might be a more prevalent concept for Government Bonds, while there are corporate bonds that to provide the premium . in case an investor has planned to purchase two corporate bonds with the same time to maturity and the same coupon rates or coupon payments.
-However, in case only one of them is trading on a public exchange and the other is not – this definitely explains that the bond which is not trading on the exchange is exposed to different types of risks.
+Liquidity Premium might be a more prevalent concept for Government Bonds.
+At the same time, there are corporate bonds that provide the premium . in case an investor has planned to purchase two corporate bonds with the same time to maturity and the same coupon rates or coupon payments.
+However, in case only one of them is trading on a public exchange, and the other is not – this explains that the bond which is not trading on the exchange is exposed to different types of risks.

 - It offers a premium to the investors in case of illiquid instruments – which means to attract certain investors and having them invested for a longer period of time and duration

 - Sense of satisfaction among the investors about the government-backed instruments about their will longevity, assurance, and constant and safe returns

 - Offers a direct correlation between risk and reward.
 In the case of illiquid debt instruments – there will the various risks involved that will be borne solely by the investor.
 Hence, providing the component of premium at the time of maturity is the reward one expects for the risk undertaken